 Bridging the military and civilian divide is always a popular topic.
 While there are some things about the military lifestyle that those not involved will never truly understand, communication and understanding can go a long way.

-When it comes to moving and hiring a Realtor, there are so many differences between a military family and a civilian family.
+When it comes to moving and hiring areal estate agent, there are so many differences between a military family and a civilian family.
+Military families are more likely to buy a home online, from a distance, and possibly from distant time zones.
+They are more likely to move after only a few years, forcing the decision to sell or rent out their property.
+And of course, some of the paperwork and VA Loan information is unique to military home-buyers.
 We polled military spouses who have bought a house with their service member while on active duty and asked them several questions regarding their experiences.

 • Word of mouth/referral

 So, the bottom line is that military spouses have a vast network of friends and acquaintances and when they really like something, they share it.
 So by serving one military family well, real estate agents can pretty much seal the deal on receiving additional inquiries from military families moving to that area.

 How much did your agent understand about a military PCS?

 Whoa, these responses were all over the place.
 The common thread, however, is that those real estate agent who had a military background were preferred to those who didn’t.